 Finally, home sellers typically pay for the real estate commission, which is split between the two real estate agents.
 This will amount to around 5-6% of the cost of the house.
 Like the other costs, this is taken out of the profits made when the house sells.

-For more information about how much money it costs to list and sell your house, give us a call or check out this information guide.
-He or she can lay out more specific expenses and discuss your budget to ensure that the sale of the home is something that you’ll be able to afford.
+For more information about how much money it costs to list and sell your house, give us a call or check out our resources page.